ni/nimi-python/docs/niscope/class.rst

         The percentage (0 - 100%) of the IIR filtered waveform to eliminate from the beginning of the waveform.
 This allows eliminating the transient portion of the waveform that is undefined due to the assumptions necessary at the boundary condition.
         Default: 20.0%

+        .. tip:: This property can be set/get on specific channels within your :py:class:`niscope.Session` instance.
+            Use Python index notation on the repeated capabilities container channels to specify a subset.

+            Example: :py:attr:`my_session.channels[ ... ].meas_filter_transient_waveform_percent`

+            To set/get on all channels, you can call the property directly on the :py:class:`niscope.Session`.

+            Example: :py:attr:`my_session.meas_filter_transient_waveform_percent`

         The following table lists the characteristics of this property.

             +-----------------------+------------+